S-Swaroop/BragIt/README.md

 Our application provides the following functionalities :

-- creating, editing and deleting posts
+- creating, editing and deleting posts (You will love the implementation, even your email address is not stored in the database, it is just used once and discarded!!)
-- commenting on a post
+- commenting on a post anonymously.